Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Results: prediction tests and DR experiments

-Furthermore, \changeA{the mode scheduler} escalates the risk of tracking errors.
-For instance, in Figure ~\ref{fig:pdf_day_details_2}, after the switch to cooling mode around 11:00, the building requires a large amount of cooling input, leading to substantial ESS discharge since the power baseline within 45 minutes is fixed.
-Thus, around 12:00, the ESS's SoC almost reaches the lower limit.
-During this sampling period, a sudden drop in the AGC causes the total power consumption to deviate from the baseline requirement.
-Notably, in the next sampling period, the robust building predictive controller timely decreases the HP's energy consumption, resets the ESS, and nullifies the tracking error.
-Since tracking errors lead to penalties, to better understand where these penalties occur, we chart the daily cost distribution in Figure~\ref{fig:pdf_cost_DR}.
-Here, red represents the power utilized by the HP and ESS, green represents the reward obtained through flexibility bidding, gray represents the penalty due to tracking errors, and yellow represents the total cost.
-All economic components are calculated based on the average cost data of August 2020 from Swissgrid.
-Tracking errors occur on some experimental days, primarily due to mode changing and the AGC signal exceeding and deviating from the prediction, but this is minor compared to other factors.
-To understand the cost benefits of SFC control, we compare it with the cost of the default controller in the following section.
+To provide a comprehensive view of the impact of mode switching throughout the experiment, we analyze the results from two perspectives: comfort and costs.
+First, Figure ~\ref{fig:pdf_build_distrbution} illustrates the 24-hour distribution of HP mode conditions and room temperature.
+Before 13:00, the heating mode was predominant, resulting in temperatures that exceeded the upper constraint.
+However, once the cooling mode was activated, the SFC ensured a rapid return to the comfortable temperature range.
+Second, we present the daily cost distribution in Figure~\ref{fig:pdf_cost_DR}.
+Here, red represents the power used by the HP and ESS, green represents the reward obtained through flexibility bidding, gray represents penalties due to tracking errors, and yellow represents the total cost.
+All economic components were calculated based on the average cost data of August 2020 from Swissgrid.
+Although tracking errors occurred on some days, primarily due to mode changing and deviations in the AGC signal from predictions, these errors were minor compared to other factors.

+\changeC{ Overall, the DDP-based SFC controller demonstrated robust performance, effectively operating the entire system and successfully completing the SFC task, even under imperfect equipment settings.
+To further assess the cost benefits of this SFC control, we compared it with the costs incurred by the default controller in the following section. }